FAQ

 Who is the authorized Alive to the World representative in Trinidad and Tobago?

-Communities Alive Education and Training (CAET) is the authorized representative of Alive to the World in Trinidad and Tobago.
-CAET has exclusive permission to provide training to educational institutions who wish to implement the program and also exclusive rights to print its copyrighted materials.
+Communities Alive (CA) is the authorized representative of Alive to the World in Trinidad and Tobago.
+CA has exclusive permission to provide training to educational institutions who wish to implement the program and also exclusive rights to print its copyrighted materials.

-Communities Alive Education and Training (CAET) is a non-profit company incorporated under the Companies act (CH.
+Communities Alive (CA) is a non-profit company incorporated under the Companies act (CH.
 81:01) with the mission to help schools in the implementation of effective programs for educating in Personal, Health, Social and Economic well being.

 The strong emphasis on marriage in the books appears anachronistic in a world where many children come from broken homes.